 How do you know if your workers are being affected by one or more of these psychosocial issues?

 There are several indicators, both behavioral and organizational that may indicate there is an issue with an individual or group of workers.
-These can include:
+Incidents of psychological or physical harm in the workplace can include:

 - A reduction in the quality of work being performed